 In such experiments, the responses of biological organisms to different doses1 are observed in a quantitative way.
 Examples of the observed variables (endpoints of toxicity) are the length of wheat seedlings after being exposed to different concentrations of the chemical substance for a defined time interval, the activity of luminescent bacteria, the ability of cell cultures to reduce a specific dye, the growth rate according to number of individuals or biomass, the number of viable offspring and many others.
+If you have binomial responses, such as life and death for a number of individuals, it is adviseable to choose the readily available glm fitting procedures (generalized linear models), where the probit and logit links are already built-in (e.g. use the argument family=binomial(link="probit")).

-These observed variables have in common that a reference magnitude for healthy and viable organisms can be defined (normalised response level r =1), and that the magnitude of the variable (response) is limited by a zero response (r = 0) where the maximum of the effect is observed.
-The drfit package covers the case where there is a continuum of possible responses between 0 and 1 (inclusive).
-Additionally, responses above 1 are frequently observed due to variability or as the result of stimulation by a subtoxic dose, and even responses below 0 may be present, depending on the type of data and the applied preprocessing.
+These observed variables have in common that a reference magnitude for healthy and viable organisms can be defined (normalised response level r = 1), and that the magnitude of the variable (response) is limited by a zero response (r = 0) where the maximum of the effect is observed.
+In between, there is a continuum of possible responses.